 The cost of an FMS tends to vary depending on the size of your fleet and the length of your contract.
-Expect the core Verizon Reveal fleet management system to fall within the typical range for an advanced FMS, though you can get a more accurate quote within minutes through a phone call or by using our comparison form.
+Expect the core Verizon Reveal fleet management software pricing to fall within the typical range for an advanced FMS, though you can get a more accurate quote within minutes through a phone call or by using our comparison form.

 The decision to buy or lease your fleet’s hardware units is moot with Verizon Connect, which gives them free along with a free installation.

 Overall, Verizon Connect's offerings are worth paying for due to the value they add rather than the cost savings itself.
 Try using the service's free demo to examine which features or add-ons will be most useful to your specific needs.

 Expect one additional charge, however: Verizon Connect does not provide the tablets or smartphones that drivers will need on hand in order to present their HOS data during a roadside inspection.
 Operators will need to cover the costs for these handheld devices themselves.

 Fleet operators in need of a comprehensive FMS that gathers all tasks and data on the same platform will be well served with Verizon Connect, which is strong in safety, compliance, and efficiency.
 The service covers any fleet size, offering service around the globe.

 In this review, we've covered Verizon Connect Reveal's core features: A live map, engine status indicators, reporting and analytics, a replay feature, geofencing abilities, customizable charts, and fleet service and ELD tracking functions.
 We have also detailed the top benefits to using the software: Greater fuel efficency, boosted productivity, and fewer expenses, as well as better safety measures and ensured compliance with the law.